-Often, if we want to extract or examine data from a file, the last option (using a for loop to iterate over the list of the lines in the file) is the most obvious choice.
+Often, if we want to extract or examine data from a file, the last option (using a for loop to iterate over the lines of the file) is the most obvious choice.

 On the next page, you can see an example where we read in from a file, printing only those lines that are exactly 36 characters long.